Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-Jean Charles de Menzes,innocent man, was pinned to the ground by British police and shot 7 times in the head point blank thinking he was a suicide bomber and later tried to cover it up.
+Jean Charles de Menezes, the innocent man, was pinned to the ground by British police and shot seven times in the head, point blank, thinking he was a suicide bomber and later tried to cover it up.

 Comedian Mitch Hedberg's death was announced on April Fool's Day, 2005, leading many to believe it was a hoax.

-Candy company Trolli breifly made "roadkill gummies" shaped like smooshed animals until animal rights activists complained and they were pulled from the market.
+Candy company Trolli briefly made “roadkill gummies” shaped like smooshed animals until animal rights activists complained and they were pulled from the market.

 Brad Pitt left Jennifer Aniston for Angelina Jolie. #actors

-Actor Benedict Cumberbatch was abducted and held at gunpoint by armed men in South Africa.
-After being let go he was eventually rescued by a stranger.
-He commented: "It taught me that you come into this world as you leave it, on your own.
-It's made me want to live a life less ordinary."
+Actor Benedict Cumberbatch was abducted and held by armed men in South Africa at gunpoint.
+After being let go, he was eventually rescued by a stranger.
+He commented: “It taught me that you come into this world as you leave it, on your own.
+It’s made me want to live a life less ordinary.”

 Tom Cruise 'Jumped The Couch" on Oprah while expressing how much he loved Katie Holmes.

-Norreasha Gill sued WLTO in Lexington, Kentucky that gave her an '100 Grand' candy bar after she won a radio contest that promised listeners "a chance to win one hundred grand."
+Norreasha Gill sued WLTO in Lexington, Kentucky, for giving her a 100 Grand candy bar after she won a radio contest that promised listeners “a chance to win one hundred grand.”

-Kelly Frank was arrested for plotting to kidnap David Letterman's toddler son, along with the nanny.
-Frank, who had worked as Letterman's house painter, had a door key and knew where the baby slept.
-He intended to include the nanny "so that she could take care of the child".
+Kelly Frank was arrested for plotting to kidnap David Letterman’s toddler son, along with the nanny.
+Frank, who had worked as Letterman’s house painter, had a door key and knew where the baby slept.
+He intended to include the nanny “so she could care for the child.”

 Michael Schaivo successfully sued to have his brain-damaged wife Terri's feeding tube removed.

-PFC LaVena Johnson, was found dead in 2005 at a base in Balad, Iraq.
-Initially ruled a suicide, an autopsy revealed she a broken nose, black eye, loose teeth, and burns from corrosive chemicals on her genitals.
+PFC LaVena Johnson was found dead in 2005 at a base in Balad, Iraq.
+Initially ruled a suicide, an autopsy revealed she had a broken nose, black eye, loose teeth, and burns from corrosive chemicals on her genitals.
 The Army has not reopened the case.

 Natalee Holloway disappeared in Aruba.